eProsima/Fast-DDS-docs/docs/sources.rst

 Security
 --------

-By default Fast RTPS doesn't compile security support.
+By default, Fast RTPS doesn't compile security support.
 You can activate it adding ``-DSECURITY=ON`` at CMake configuration step.
 More information about security on Fast RTPS, see :ref:`security`.

 When security is activated on compilation Fast RTPS builds two built-in security plugins.
 Both have the dependency of